amann013/Central-library/README.md

 # what a user can do
 ### A student can -
      1. register himself on the app
      2. iew and edit his profile
      3. change his password
      4. search for books and view availabilty
      5. view his issue history

 ### An admin can
-  1. view and edit his profile <br/>
+  1.view and edit his profile <br/>
   2.search for books and view availability<br/>
   3.view, Edit or Delete existing books <br/>
   4.add new books <br/>